 - CJC-1295/Ipamorelin calculator

-Each calculator factors in your vial size, water volume, and desired dose to tell you exactly how many units to draw.
+Each calculator factors in the vial size, water volume, and desired dose to indicate exactly how many units to draw.